xander-doom/haml-hero/README.md

 `Format Document` saves document when `formatInBackground` is `true`.
 It's more common in other linters for `Format Document` to format without saving.
 It's surprisingly difficult to determine whether formatting was triggered via command or on save.
 This is a low priority and probably won't be fixed.
 If this is an issue for you, disable `formatInBackground`.

-Filter blocks (:ruby, :markdown) may not terminate correctly if there is trailing whitespace on the line after the end of the block.
+Filter blocks (`:ruby`, `:markdown`) may not terminate correctly if there is trailing whitespace on the line after the end of the block.

 Please add additional issues or feature requests to the [GitHub repository](https://github.com/xander-doom/haml-hero).